FariH004/Supermarket-Sales-Analysis/README.md

 3. On the command prompt/terminal run the command 'jupyter notebook'.
 This should open the browser with an instance of a running jupyter kernel.
 4. Click on the upload button and select and upload the project folder Supermarket-Sales-Analysis.
 5. Navigate into that folder and open the code.ipynb file.
-6. Click on Cell and the Run All.
+6. Click on Cell and then Run All.

 Abstract: